-Crafco, Inc. warrants parts and machinery purchased through Crafco or one of its affiliated distributors for one year from purchased or in-service date.
-If parts fail to function within the first year of purchase, a return authorization number (RA) must be obtained.
+If parts fail to function within the two years of purchase, a return authorization number (RA) must be obtained.
 If the part was purchased through Crafco, Inc., please contact Crafco returns department at Returns@Crafco.com for an RA number or if purchased through a Crafco distributor please contact your distributor.

 Note: if the part has a serial number associated with it, for example; a machine or electric hose or wand, this must be furnished when requesting the RA number.
 The customer will be emailed or faxed an RA form with all instructions to return the item to Crafco, Inc. See example.
-If the part is found to be within the one year warranty period and has not been abused or modified, a credit will be issued to the customer's account or credit card.
+If the part is found to be within the two year warranty period and has not been abused or modified, a credit will be issued to the customer's account or credit card.
 The customer may request the part be replaced instead of a credit, if desired.